aGotelli/Projet1/README.md

 the following link:
 http://wiki.ros.org/catkin/Tutorials

-After downloading the zip file, the user can extract just what is inside the "Project1"
+  After downloading the zip file, the user can extract just what is inside the "Project1", the two folders "data" and "simulation_pkg" and copy them in the src folder of your catkin workspace.
+Then the user has to compile the packages running the command:

+        catkin build

+As the workspace packa